yalue/smbus2_go/README.md

 The point of the project is to make it easier to port some python robotics code to Go on Raspberry Pi.

+Most of the names from the python package have been changed to reflect Go naming conventions.

 Usage
 -----

+(Still to write.)